Welcome to Walkabout Creek Discovery Centre—the bush in Brisbane's backyard

 Please check with the Information Centre for current feeding times and ranger talks.

-Wild Encounters is a ranger-led presentation offered every Saturday and Sunday at 11.00am and 1.30pm.
-Participation is free with a purchased entry into the Wildlife Centre.
+The Wildlife Discovery Show is a ranger-led presentation offered every Saturday and Sunday at 11.00am and 1.30pm.
+Admission to the Wildlife Centre is included in the price of the show:

 Fill your Nature Play passport with lots of stamps when visiting Walkabout Creek Visitor Centre.
 Photo: Anna Osetroff, Queensland Government.